platformsh/platformsh-docs/docs/src/dedicated-gen-3/_index.md

 ## Differences with the Grid

-Although {{% names/dedicated-gen-3 %}} adds plenty of features to your existing Grid apps, there are a few differences and limitations to be aware of when considering an upgrade.
+If you upgrade from the Grid to {{% names/dedicated-gen-3 %}}, there are a few differences you need to be aware of.

 ### Available services